bi-labor/NoSQL2/README.md

 irrelevant).
 * There will be a `rooms_channel` where we send a message when a new message arrives in a room, the message contents of the room name.

+It is important that the redis client version used during the lab uses a slightly different syntax compared to the latest version.

 Let's start the implementation by importing the redis client and storing the names of each channel, do the following to the beginning of the `chat-service.js` file (for example, under mongoose import):